gulrak/filesystem/README.md

 # Filesystem

-This is a header-only single-file std::filesystem compatible helper library, based on the C++17 specs, but implemented for C++11, C++14 or C++17 (tightly following the C++17 with very few documented exceptions).
+This is a header-only single-file std::filesystem compatible helper library, based on the C++17 and C++20 specs, but implemented for C++11, C++14, C++17 or C++20 (tightly following  the C++17 standard with very few documented exceptions).
 It is currently tested on macOS 10.12/10.14/10.15, Windows 10, Ubuntu 18.04, CentOS 7, CentOS 8, FreeBSD 12 and Alpine ARM/ARM64 Linux but should work on other systems too, as long as you have at least a C++11 compatible compiler.
-It should work with Android NDK, Emscripten and I even had reports of it beeing used on iOS (within sandboxing constraints).
+It should work with Android NDK, Emscripten and I even had reports of it being used on iOS (within sandboxing constraints).
 It is of course in its own namespace `ghc::filesystem` to not interfere with a regular `std::filesystem` should you use it in a mixed C++17 environment (which is possible).

-*Test coverage is above 90%, and starting with v1.3.6 more time was invested in benchmarking and optimizing parts of the library.
-I'll try to continue to optimize some parts and refactor others, striving to improve it as long as it doesn't introduce additional C++17 compatibility issues.
+*Test coverage is well above 90%, and starting with v1.3.6 more time was invested in benchmarking and optimizing parts of the library.
+I'll try to continue to optimize some parts and refactor others, striving to improve it as long as it doesn't introduce additional C++17/C++20 compatibility issues.
 Feedback is always welcome.
 Simply open an issue if you see something missing or wrong or not behaving as expected and I'll comment.*